Swe1807/Master-OpenCV/README.md

-# Learning OpenCV in Python
+# Learning OpenCV and Keras in Python

 * Miniproject-1: Live Sketch Using Webcam
 * Miniproject-2: Identifying Contours by Shape